 How do I check my coding notice?

 If you are an employee, your employer deducts tax from your wages or salary under the Pay As You Earn (PAYE) system.
-In this section we look at what PAYE is and how it is applied to you through a notice of coding issued to both you and your employer.
+On this page we look at what PAYE is and how it is applied to you through a notice of coding issued to both you and your employer.

 HM Revenue & Customs (HMRC) issue a PAYE code to your employer, to tell them what tax-free earnings you are entitled to in a particular pay period, so that tax at the appropriate rates may be calculated on the balance.
 Your employer is not told how this code has been calculated.

 You may also receive a copy of this PAYE code – this is your PAYE coding notice (form P2).
 Your payslips should also show the PAYE code that your employer is using.
 Even if you do not get a P2, you should be able to view your PAYE tax code in your Personal Tax Account or if you fill in a tax return each year and are registered for Self Assessment online, you should be able to view your PAYE coding notices online.

 Since pension providers also use the PAYE system to deduct tax from your pension income, this page is also relevant to you if you are receiving pension income.
 This applies to you whether you are receiving an occupational pension, a private pension or a retirement annuity.
 It also applies if you are receiving a pension and continuing to work as an employee.
 There is information on what happens when you start to receive a pension and other pensioner-specific issues in the Pensioners section.